We recognise that we do not always get everything right for every family and we are committed to continuously learning and improving our services.

 In September 2025 it was announced that Leeds Teaching Hospitals NHS Trust would be one of 14 hospital trusts included in a rapid, independent, national investigation into maternity and neonatal services, being independently chaired by Baroness Amos.

-However, after the announcement of the independent inquiry (see above), the Government removed Leeds from the national investigation.
+However, after the announcement of the independent review (see above), the Government removed Leeds from the national investigation.

 Read more here: Independent maternity and neonatal investigation: terms of reference – GOV.UK